Band manipulation and spin texture in interacting moir\'e helical edges

-The strongly interacting TI edge state ($K<1/2$) might not manifest robust quantization in edge state transport \cite{Du2015,Li2015,Li2017,Bubis2021localization} because the interacting gap can induce additional resistance.
-Here, we have shown that the interacting gap at $E=0$ can be suppressed by the external periodic potential.
-As the strength or period of the potential is modulated, a Dirac point at $E=0$ can manifest, which would restore quantized transport in the strongly interacting regime.
-Although to truly recover the Dirac point, the periodic potential strength needs to be finely tuned, it generically suppresses the interacting gap at $E=0$.
-Thus, the coherence length of the strongly interacting helical edge states can be enhanced by an external periodic potential.
-This proposal for suppressing the interaction-driven gap does not require precise information about the local potential landscape, in contrast to the gate training technique used in the weakly interacting TI system \cite{Lunczer2019}.
-Our theory is particularly relevant to the 2D TI materials exhibiting strongly interacting edge states \cite{Du2015,Li2015,Du2017,Li2017,Bubis2021localization}.
+Thus, our work implies that a periodic potential at the edge of a 2D TI can lead to quantized transport even in the presence of interactions.
+Our proposal does not require precise information about the local potential landscape, in contrast to the gate training technique used in weakly interacting TI systems \cite{Lunczer2019}.
+Since our theory describes interaction-driven edge phases, it is particularly relevant to 2D TI materials exhibiting strongly interacting edge states \cite{Du2015,Li2015,Du2017,Li2017,Bubis2021localization}.

 \onecolumngrid

 {S\arabic{figure}} {S\arabic{equation}}